randomwalk94/academic-kickstart/content/post/kpz_world.md

 +++

 This post is just a collection of materials that are related to the KPZ equation.
 It is, in any measure, not complete.
-I want to have a good repository for references on the subject.
+I want to have a good repository of references on the subject.
 Also, it is a way for me to organize knowledge.

+Alphabetical list by last names of mathematicians working on the subject (again, _really_ incomplete):

 ## Introduction